 About ringtone types and file formats.
 Ringtones come in several formats, including monophonic, polyphonic, truetone, and video tone.
 Monophonic ringtones can only play one note at a time, while polyphonic ringtones can play several notes simultaneously.
 Truetone is an audio recording, like an excerpt from a song, and video tone is an excerpt of a video.

 Newer phones and smartphones usually support truetones.
 Android phones by default accept the Ogg Vorbis file format (.ogg file extension).

 About stereo and mono files.
 Regardless of the file format required, some phones will require mono ringtone files rather than stereo files.
 If your phone requires a mono file (one-channel file) and your audio file has two tracks (stereo, two-channel file), then in Sound Studio, you can go to Audio > Mixdown to Mono to easily convert your file to mono.

 - Import your file into Sound Studio.
 Use the Crop tool to make an audio clip about 10 to 20 seconds long.

 - If needed, apply peak normalization to your audio.
 You probably don't need to do this unless you're using a recording you made or your audio file is on the quiet side.

 - Save your ringtone in the appropriate format.
 For an iPhone, save in AAC (.m4a) format, and then change the extension to .m4r.
-Import into iTunes, and sync with your iPhone.
+Sync the file onto your device using Apple Music.